raul23/web-crawler/README.rst

 4. Extract more information from the information box [TODO]
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
+..
+TODO: remove TODO in relative link eventually
-Apart from the *DOB* and *DOD*, there are more information that can be extracted from the information box associated with physicists such as:
+Apart from the *DOB* and *DOD* extracted `previously <extract-dob-and-dod-from-wikipedia-pages-todo>`_ from physicists' Wikipedia pages, there are more information that can be obtained from the information box:

 - Place of birth and death
 - Citizenship